 Skip to contents

 This function calculates a low drink score (step 1 only) for a respondent using Canada's Low-Risk Alcohol Drinking Guideline.
 The score is based solely on the number of standard drinks consumed per week and the respondent's sex.
-(Step 2, which would add additional points based on other drinking habits, is not included.)
+(Step 2, which would add additional points based on other drinking habits, is not included.).

 Usage